brand-ing/brand-ing/README.md

 -->
 - 🔭 I’m currently working on ...
   - Become a more confident developer and contributor
-  - lending my expertise to empower and inspire others on their coding journeys
+  - Lending my expertise to empower and inspire others on their coding journeys
 - 🌱 I’m currently learning ...
   - C Programming Language
   - Machine Learning